 Now, you would have a basic understanding of strange partitions on laptops.

-Then, let’s see whether it is safe to delete these partitions.
-Since part is introduced since I find a great number of Windows users are talking about this issue on the internet.
+Then, let's see whether it is safe to delete these partitions.
+Since the partition is introduced, we find a great number of Windows users are talking about this issue on the internet.

-Firstly, we can’t delete System Reserved Partition or EFI System Partition, because it holds files required to boot Windows.
+Firstly, you can't delete System Reserved Partition or EFI System Partition, because it holds files required to boot Windows.
 Without this partition, Windows will be unbootable unless we do some fix.

-However, if you delete this partition by mistake, see the post Delete System Partition Windows Can’t Boot – Fixed to get solutions.
+However, if you delete these partitions by mistake, see the post Windows Can't boot after Deleting System Partition?
+Fix It! to get solutions.

 As to Microsoft Reserved Partition, you can delete it without worrying about errors since it is not required for Windows to work and no meaningful data is stored within it.
 Of course, you can choose to ignore this partition since it is so small.